Updated June 29th

-- Cocooning is recommended for everyone over the age of 70, for those in the very high risk groups (including specific heart conditions) or living in a nursing home/residential facility.
+- Cocooning is still recommended for everyone over the age of 70, for those in the very high risk groups (including specific heart conditions) or living in a nursing home/residential facility for your own safety.
+Further information can be found on the Government website.

-The Croí Health team aim to keep you informed and up to date on a regular basis.
+The Croi Health team are determined to stay connected with all our groups and supporters and aim to keep you informed and up to date on a regular basis.
 We will continuously explore the latest evidence on COVID-19 and cardiovascular disease and will share this important information with you.

 COVID-19 is a new illness that can affect your lungs and airways.
 It’s caused by a virus called coronavirus.
 There is currently no vaccine to prevent COVID-19 and the best way to prevent illness is to avoid being exposed to this virus.